twistor/drupal_flysystem/README.txt

  1. Download and install composer_manager.
  2. Download flysystem.
  3. cd into the core/ directory
- 4. # composer drupal-rebuild && composer update --prefer-source
+ 4. # composer drupal-rebuild && composer update
  5. Install Flysystem.
  6. Enjoy.

 ## CONFIGURATION ##

 Stream wrappers are configured in settings.php.
 The keys (localexample) are the names of the stream wrappers.
-The 'type' key, is the type of adapter.
+Can be used like 'localexample://filename.txt' The 'type' key, is the type of adapter.
 Available adapters are:

  - local
- - ftp
+ - ftp (Requires the ftp extension)
  - dropbox (https://www.drupal.org/project/flysystem_dropbox)
  - rackspace (https://www.drupal.org/project/flysystem_rackspace)
  - s3v2 (https://www.drupal.org/project/flysystem_s3)